katilp/opendata-howto-learningfromcms/_episodes/03-fair-complex-data.md

 > ## Your observations of metadata in CMS open data records?
 >
-> - Without background in particle physics, how much do you understand of them?
+> - Without a background in particle physics, how much do you understand of them?
 > - Is there something obvious missing?
 > - What's your impression: are these metadata enough to make the data usable?
 {: .challenge}

-For CMS open data, we have found necessary to provide:
+For CMS open data, we have found it necessary to provide:

 - content metadata (what, how much etc)
 - provenance metadata (how were they collected and reprocessed)
 - context metadata (how to use them and connect them to other data products).

 Data being usable does not necessarily mean that they are easy to use.
 The CMS collaboration has published more than 1000 [physics analysis papers](https://cms-results-search.web.cern.ch/).
-It takes several months or more than a year (and most often a Ph.D) for each of them.
+It takes several months or more than a year (and most often a Ph.D.) for each of them.
 The open data users need to invest a similar amount of time, it will not be quick and easy to get a new result out of them.
 Making data open does not make them simple.

 ## Accessing data

 CMS has released more than 3 PB of open data.
-All that amount is not needed for research-level work on these data, but certainly several TB's or data need to be accessed.
+All that amount is not needed for research-level work on these data, but certainly several TBs of data need to be accessed.

 CMS open data is most commonly accessed "streaming" during the analysis job runtime, but the data files can be downloaded with a https download if desired.